cclearpartners/myi-docs/src/reports/timeline.md

 Gives an overview of activity, split by channel, in a given time period.
 When an activity is clicked, its details are shown in a table in a modal.

+An activity owned by someone other than the current user is shown smaller.

 When more than one activity occurred for the same channel on the same day, it is shown as a diamond instead of as a circle.

 List View Associations are used to define the channels that are shown.